cosmos/interchain-security/docs/docs/features/reward-distribution.md

 For more details, see the [changeover procedure](../consumer-development/changeover-procedure.md).
 :::

-Reward distribution on the provider is handled by the distribution module - validators and delegators receive a fraction of the consumer chain tokens as staking rewards.
+Reward distribution on the provider is handled by the distribution module.

 ## Whitelisting Reward Denoms